A few quick thoughts on the 2014 Kicker Cane Alexander Valley Cabernet Sauvignon from the Francis Ford Coppola Family of Wines.

 Medium-plus intensity nose.
 Red fruits–currants, plums and cherry–with noticeable oak spice and coconut.

 On the palate, those red fruits carry through and have a juicy element with medium-plus acidity.
-The oak also carries through and makes it present known with ample vanilla that adds weight to the ripe medium-plus tannins.
+The oak also carries through and makes it present known.
+Ample vanilla adds weight to the ripe medium-plus tannins.
 Moderate length finish ends on the oak spice.

-At $18-23, this is a very oak-driven Alexander Valley Cabernet that would certainly appeal to those who enjoy those styles (a la “a baby Silver Oak”).
+At $18-23, this is a very oak-driven Alexander Valley Cabernet (a la “a baby Silver Oak”).
+It would certainly appeal to those who enjoy those oaky styles.

-It does have enough acidity for balance and pairing with weighty dishes like meat to make it a solid restaurant pour.
+It does have enough acidity for balance though.
+That would make this wine a solid restaurant pour and pairing for weighty dishes like meat.